torin-k/torin-k.github.io/class notes 9-1-21.md

 Benefits of causal thinking:

  - Dependence vs. causality - smoking causes yellow fingers and lung cancer, but avoiding yellow fingers won't reduce cancer!
  - Simpson's Paradox - if we don't account for certain variables, we see weird results!
 This is due to effects on sample size.
-If we
+If we look only at recovery rate, treatment A might seem worse than treatment B. But if it turns out that sicker people tend to get treatment A, it could be that treatment A

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTQxMjg4NzgsLTU3NzM2ODM3MSwtMT
+eyJoaXN0b3J5IjpbLTE1NTYzMjM2NTIsLTU3NzM2ODM3MSwtMT
 cxOTI1OTU4LC02OTI1MDAwMDEsLTY2NDYxOTE2Ml19
 -->